kishkath/ERA3/Session13/README.md

 # SmolLM2-135M: Training, Checkpointing, and Deployment

+**SmolLM2-135M** is a lightweight language model designed for efficiency while maintaining strong text generation capabilities.
+This document describes the model architecture, training process, optimization techniques, and deployment steps.

 ## 📚 Project Overview

 This project demonstrates the process of training and optimizing the **SmolLM2-135M** model, a lightweight causal language model.
 The primary objective is to: